marcoagsa/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 Welcome to the Tic-Tac-Toe game project!
-This project utilizes Ionic 7 and Angular 17 with standalone versions, incorporating the latest enhancements and components from Angular 17.
+This project utilizes Ionic 7 and Angular 17 with standalone components and incorporates the latest features from Angular 17.
 Additionally, it employs Capacitor iOS and Android version 5 for cross-platform functionality.

 About the Project
 This game offers a classic Tic-Tac-Toe experience where players challenge an intelligent logic designed to thwart the user's victory.
-It's an engaging battle against an AI that strategizes to prevent your win in this timeless game.
+It's an engaging battle against an AI that uses strategies to prevent your win in this timeless game.

 #### Feel free to explore, contribute, or provide feedback to enhance this project further!